gokuze345/reloj-biom-trico/README.md

 # reloj-biom-trico
-Modern hardware and software with reliable computation engines are part of GENERA's technological platform.
+Modern hardware and software with reliable <a href="www.genera.cl">reloj biométrico</a> computation engines are part of GENERA's technological platform.